In my previous review, I talked in detail about the best bagless vacuums, its advantages and disadvantages.

 After setting a budget that’s the time you look at the features.

 1. Allergen Filter

 Allergen filters help keep really fine particles of dust inside the bag.
 These filters make sure that the air coming out is clean.
 Some brands even offer odor eliminators that remove the musky smell.

 All bagged vacuums in the market use disposable bags and depending on how much dirt you clean on a daily basis, this is a recurring expense that adds up over time.

 So it makes sense to check the cost of bags.

 The rule of thumb is the better the filtration the bag provides, the more expensive it is.

-Brands like Miele sell the most expensive bags because of the high level of filtration it provides thanks to multi-layered design and self-locking auto-seal feature.
-Oreck on the other hand sells one of the cheapest but it won’t filter as well.
+Brands like Miele sell the most expensive bags because of the high level of filtration it provides thanks to the multi-layered design and self-locking auto-seal feature.
+Oreck, on the other hand, sells one of the cheapest but it won’t filter as well.

 But take note that cost isn’t the only factor you should look at.

 3. HEPA Filtration